-A factor of more than one is assigned to a dimension only if the corresponding blocks chosen are handled by different I/O processes.
-All dimensions with non-zero offsets are chosen as candidates and are added to the set D. The routine GenRecursively is then invoked that recursively determines all feasible load balanced max-blocks.
+A factor of more than one is assigned to a dimension only if the corresponding blocks chosen are handled by different I/O processors.
+All dimensions with non-zero offsets are chosen as candidates and are added to the set D. Then the routine GenRecursively is invoked that recursively determines all feasible load balanced Max blocks.
 The routine recursively factorizes P and assigns factors to dimensions along the way.